GannettDigital/simulato/docs/_pages/walk-through.md

 };
 ```

+Once created your directory should look like this:

+    - config.js
+    - package.json
+    - tests
+    - components
+        - navigate-to-test-site.js
+        - main-site-layout.js
+        - view-story-modal.js

 Also clone the repo [here](https://www.npmjs.com/package/simulato-test-site) and follow the directions to get the test site up and running as this is what you will be modeling against!